Phone: 01394 445225 | Email: [email protected]

 Control of American mink

-Over the period 2022-2024, a grant of £51,807 is being provided to Waterlife Recovery East to control the invasive American mink in the Coast & Heaths waterways to protect native wildlife.
+A grant of £51,807 is being provided to Waterlife Recovery East to control the invasive American mink in the Coast & Heaths waterways to protect native wildlife.

 American mink are accomplished predators which are not native to the UK.
 Without control, they would breed and numbers would quickly grow so that they would decimate populations of native wildlife.